Robert S. Wistrich: Academic career

 He was one of six scholars who sat on the International Catholic-Jewish Historical Commission from 1999 to 2001 to examine the wartime record of Pope Pius XII, with special reference to the Holocaust.
 From 2002, he was the director of SICSA, and edited its journal, Antisemitism International.

-Wistrich wrote prolifically on antisemitism in the Islamic world, insisting that “The Islamists have never made any secret of the centrality for them of the religious dimension of the Muslim–Jewish conflict—something very poorly understood in the West.
+Wistrich wrote prolifically on antisemitism in the Islamic world, insisting that "The Islamists have never made any secret of the centrality for them of the religious dimension of the Muslim–Jewish conflict—something very poorly understood in the West.
 This is clearly spelled out in the radically antisemitic Hamas Covenant of 1988, which constitutes the ideological basis for its continuing jihad to annihilate Israel.
-The Covenant draws on an ancient hadith attributed to Muhammad himself in which he purportedly declares: ‘The Day of Judgment will not come until Muslims fight the Jews, when the Jew will hide behind stones and trees.
-The stones and trees will say, O Muslims, O Abdullah [servant of Allah], there is a Jew behind me, come and kill him.’”
+The Covenant draws on an ancient hadith attributed to Muhammad himself in which he purportedly declares: 'The Day of Judgment will not come until Muslims fight the Jews, when the Jew will hide behind stones and trees.
+The stones and trees will say, O Muslims, O Abdullah [servant of Allah], there is a Jew behind me, come and kill him.'"

 In 2014, Wistrich authored an exhibition entitled "The 3,500 year relationships of the Jewish people to the Land of Israel".
 The exhibition was scheduled for display at the headquarters of UNESCO, but was canceled under pressure from Arab nations.
 The exhibit eventually opened six months later after the phrase "Land of Israel" was replaced with "Holy Land".
 In response to the controversy, Wistrich said the cancellation "completely destroyed any claim that UNESCO could possibly have to be representing the universal values of toleration, mutual understanding, respect for the other and narratives that are different, engaging with civil society organizations and the importance of education."

 Books

 Over his career, Wistrich edited and published dozens of notable books about Jews and antisemitism.
 In 1985 his book Socialism and the Jews won the joint award of SICSA at the Hebrew University of Jerusalem and the American Jewish Committee.
 His 1989 book The Jews of Vienna in the Age of Franz Joseph received the Austrian State Prize in History.
-His next book, Antisemitism: The Longest Hatred (1991) won the Jewish Quarterly-Wingate Literary Prize in the UK a year later, and was the basis for The Longest Hatred, a three-hour British-American TV documentary on antisemitism, which Wistrich co-edited.
+His next book, Antisemitism: The Longest Hatred (1991), won the Jewish Quarterly-Wingate Literary Prize in the UK a year later, and was the basis for The Longest Hatred, a three-hour British-American TV documentary on antisemitism, which Wistrich co-edited.
 In 1993, he also scripted Good Morning, Mr. Hitler, an award-winning documentary on Nazi art commissioned by the UK's Channel 4.

-His 2010 book A Lethal Obsession: Antisemitism — From Antiquity to the Global Jihad was awarded Best Book of the Year Prize by the Journal for the Study of Antisemitism.
+His 2010 book A Lethal Obsession: Anti-Semitism from Antiquity to the Global Jihad was awarded Best Book of the Year Prize by the Journal for the Study of Antisemitism.